FandIguy/PiGpsSpeedometer/README.md

 # Pi GPS Speedometer

-A full-screen GPS digital instrument cluster for the **Raspberry Pi 5**, built to run headless in a car — it boots straight to the gauge display with no desktop.
+A full-screen GPS digital instrument cluster for the **Raspberry Pi 5**, built to run headless in a car — it boots straight to the gauge display with no desktop with the option to switch to terminal or play Minetest(Minecraft) when you are parked!
-Originally built for a 1991 Dodge Stealth R/T.

 ![Dashboard](docs/images/dashboard.png)